jainrahulsethi/guardianvision/README.md

 This project includes an automated workflow configuration file, [guardianvision_workflow.yml](#), which orchestrates the execution of all project notebooks in the correct sequence.
 The guardianvision_workflow.yml file is located in the root folder of this repository.
 This file defines the tasks, dependencies, and execution order for each notebook in the project, automating the end-to-end process from data ingestion to model inference.
 To run this workflow in Databricks, you can use either the Databricks UI, CLI, or REST API.

+### Running the Workflow

+After creating the workflow, you can start it manually or set it up to run on a schedule.
+Each task will execute in the order specified by the depends_on dependencies, ensuring proper task sequencing.

 ### Set up your camera feeds and configure the app using the provided templates.